abisny/364final/README.md

 ### **Code Requirements**

-- **[ x ]Ensure that your `SI364final.py` file has all the setup (`app.config` values, import statements, code to run the app if that file is run, etc) necessary to run the Flask application, and the application runs correctly on `http://localhost:5000` (and the other routes you set up).
+- [x]**Ensure that your `SI364final.py` file has all the setup (`app.config` values, import statements, code to run the app if that file is run, etc) necessary to run the Flask application, and the application runs correctly on `http://localhost:5000` (and the other routes you set up).
 Your main file must be called `SI364final.py`, but of course you may include other files if you need.**

 - **[x] A user should be able to load `http://localhost:5000` and see the first page they ought to see on the application.**